RolandPlawgo/Bug_Tracker/README.md

 <h1>Bug Tracker</h1>
 <br />

+A web application (completed in 2023) built to practice programming and learn ASP .NET Core (MVC), Entity Framework Core and unit testing with XUnit.

 <h2>Description</h2>
-This web application is designed to help teams register and track issues efficiently.
-It allows users to work together effectively.
+A web application to track and manage project issues efficiently with role-based access for users (developers), project managers, and administrators.
 <br/>
 <br/>
 The application includes the following key features: